sankurm/playpen/codingame/add_em_up/README.md

 Total cost is err... $11?!

 Being a smart player you should find the best strategy to finish the trade-in with the lowest cost.

+## Input
+First line has the number of elements
+Second line has all the elements

+## Output
+Output the least cost debited from the account.